 Start watching prices 3–4 months before your trip.
 Snag the cheapest flight to anywhere on the continent.
 Once you are in Europe, getting around via train or budget airline is cheap and easy.

-Step 2: Deciding on Your Initial Destination
+Deciding on Your Initial Destination

-Once you land, you have a choice: Do you stay in that arrival city, or immediately jump to another one?
+Once you land, you have a choice: do you stay in that arrival city, or immediately jump to another one?

 My workaround: I now travel with a collapsible backpack.
 I roll it up and keep it inside my main suitcase for that specific flight segment to avoid the extra fee.